offalynne/Input/docs/5.3/Configuration.md

 ## Steam

-Input provides rudimentary support for input through Steam, in order to take advantage of the extended features available through Steam Input, see [Setting Up Steamworks for Input](Steamworks.md).
+Input provides support for Steam Gamepad Emulation through Steamworks in order to take advantage of the extended features available through Steam Input, see [Setting Up Steamworks for Input](Steamworks.md).